mdavoodi/www/source/blog/2015-04-16-atlas-packer-vagrant.html.markdown

 ## The Future

-Building and storing Vagrant boxes is just one part of Packer in Atlas.
+Building and storing Vagrant boxes is just one feature of Packer in Atlas.
 We currently have support for the following Packer builders:

 ```